timothy-baker/ShippedMyPants/README.md

-# Architecting For Machine Learning
+# Architecting For Machine Learning on Amazon SageMaker
 Welcome to the art and science of machine learning!
 During this 3-day course you will learn about the theory and application of machine learning in industry.
 This course is designed for architects and developers who did not previously have a background in AI/ML, providing intuition and confidence in designing ML applications.

 We will cover: